Elements of Communication definition

 Explanation of communication cycle with diagram

-The communication cycle refers to the different elements in communication interacting together to successfully transmit a message from the sender to its receiver.
+• The communication cycle involves different elements working together to transmit a message.

-The encoded information is used to form a message which requires a channel (personal or non-personal) to be transmitted to the receiver.
+• The encoded information forms a message transmitted through a channel to the receiver.

 Communication cycle diagram